daddevv/TypingTowers/.github/instructions/project_layout.instructions.md

 - `render/` - Rendering abstraction and implementations
   - `RenderManager.ts` - **Defines the `IRenderManager` interface, which acts as the bridge between the engine and the chosen render library (Phaser, Three.js, etc.).
 All rendering logic should be implemented via this interface.**
+  - `PhaserRenderManager.ts` - Concrete implementation of `IRenderManager` using Phaser for rendering.
+  - `ThreeJsRenderManager.ts` - **Prototype implementation of `IRenderManager` using Three.js for rendering.
+Renders mobs and player as colored spheres.
+Used to validate the render abstraction.**
   - `__tests__/RenderManager.test.ts` - **Unit tests and mocks for the RenderManager interface.
 Verifies that scenes and game logic call the correct rendering methods.
 Use this as a template for testing new renderer implementations.**
 - `src/` - Source code for the game
   - `assets/` - Game assets organized by type